theamaya/Robustness-impacts-of-coreset-selection/README.md

 ```

 The results will be saved in the `results` directory with appropriate naming conventions for each dataset and selection method.

+## Acknowledgements

+This codebase is based on [DeepCore](https://github.com/PatrickZH/DeepCore), a comprehensive library for coreset selection in deep learning.
+We extend their work to study the robustness impacts of coreset selection methods on various datasets with spurious correlations and distribution shifts.